microsoft/powerbi-powershell/README.md

 If your issue is broader than just the PowerShell cmdlets, please submit your feedback to the [PowerBI Community](http://community.powerbi.com/) or the official [PowerBI Support](https://powerbi.microsoft.com/en-us/support/) site.

+### Reporting Security Issues

+Security issues and bugs should be reported privately, via email, to the Microsoft Security Response Center (MSRC) at [secure@microsoft.com](mailto:secure@microsoft.com).

+You should receive a response within 24 hours.
+If for some reason you do not, please follow up via email to ensure we received your original message.
+Further information, including the [MSRC PGP](https://technet.microsoft.com/en-us/security/dn606155) key, can be found in the [Security TechCenter](https://technet.microsoft.com/en-us/security/default).

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a